jpedro/jpedro.github.io/hundreds.md

 ## Enter yaml

-Firsty and foremostly, we extracted all config, not into tfvars files, but into yaml files.
+Firstly and foremostly, we extracted all config, not into tfvars files, but into yaml files.
 Could be JSON or TOML but yaml is human-friendly enough and, as opposed to no-dangling-commas-quote-everything-JSON and weirdly indented TOML, you can add comments.